Doctor-love/kubernuts/SUBDIGS.md

 #### Notes
 - Handled by some iptables hacks
+- Ingress and egress

 #### Questions
 - How does it work?
 - What is the purpose of the "service proxy"?
+- How does ingress services work
 - Limitations?